Bromelain is an enzyme naturally present only in pineapple. A daily dose of 400-500 mg may relieve joint pain in

-Studies have shown that bromelain can help reduce soft tissue swelling, and joint stiffness.
-Knee and shoulder pain or stiffness is common among athletes.
+Studies have shown that bromelain can help reduce soft tissue swelling and joint stiffness.
+Knee and shoulder pain or stiffness are common among athletes.
 Also, bromelain can help athletes and patients move the knee or shoulder through its full range of motion.

 Moreover, bromelain has analgesic properties.
 It may influence pain mediators, such as bradykinin.
 Bradykinin is a compound released in the blood and plays an important role in chronic pain.
 Moreover, bromelain reduces pain as it can reduce swelling.
-It can reduce pain in patients by 80%.
+It can reduce pain in patients by up to 80%.

 As a rule of thumb, a daily dose of 400 mg is enough for athletes and patients with joint pain.
 In most studies, patients consumed 60-1,890 mg of bromelain daily with great results.

 Bromelain speeds up wound healing

-Additionally, you’ll benefit from consuming food high in vitamin C and vitamin A. These vitamins are vital for collagen synthesis.
-Collagen is found in abundant in the connective and soft tissue.
-Pineapple is particularly rich in vitamin C.
+Additionally, you’ll benefit from consuming foods high in vitamin C and vitamin A. These vitamins are vital for collagen synthesis.
+Collagen is found abundant in the connective and soft tissue.

 Is it good to eat pineapple every day?

 Bromelain intake is safe for daily consumption.
 In studies, patients consumed huge dosages with no adverse effects.